manylinux2014 vs musllinux for Spatial Libs: Which ABI Baseline to Pick

-• Incomplete iconv fallback chains used by PROJ coordinate transformation pipelines
+• Incomplete iconv fallback chains used by PROJ coordinate-transformation pipelines.

 Enterprise GIS, PostGIS connectors, heavy raster processing manylinux2014_x86_64 Stable dlopen, full PROJ grid support, glibc thread safety